How to Restore Proper Order

 0:00

-Judge for yourselves: is it proper for a wife to pray to God with her head uncovered?
-Does not nature itself teach you that if a man wears long hair, it is a disgrace for him?
-But if a woman has long hair, it is her glory?
+Does nature itself not teach you that if a man wears long hair, it is a disgrace for him, but if a woman has long hair, it is her glory?
 For her hair is given to her for a covering.
 If anyone is inclined to be contentious, we have no such practice, nor do the churches of God.

 Proper Function Through Hierarchy